AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

   * you can change the grid color with the control under the grid layer button
   * use the zoom controls on the right to zoom in / out - you can also use the mouse wheel over the viewport
   * click on the thumbnail to position the zoomed area in the viewport
-  * hold the middle mouse button on the viewport to move the view position when the image is zoomed in - you can also use the scrollbars
+  * hold the middle mouse button on the viewport, or hold down the <SPACE> key to move the view position with your mouse when the image is zoomed in - you can also use the scrollbars

 * Modifiy the cells:
   * the superpixel algorithms often misses important details: you can define your own cells with the special "Create new cell" button